mattneub/RubyFrontier/README.md

 You need a Mac and TextMate.
 Windows / Linux users and TextMate detractors, this is not the droid you're looking for.
 I might eventually relax the dependency on TextMate, but for now, despite its flaws, TextMate does so much for me and for RubyFrontier that I have not bothered to consider any other milieu.

 RubyFrontier was originally written under Ruby 1.8.6, and I then used it for a long time under Ruby 1.8.7.
-In September 2012 I installed Ruby 1.9.3 and spent some time tweaking, and I am happy to say that RubyFrontier now appears to be working equally under Ruby 1.8.7 and 1.9.3.
-By "working equally" I mean that:
+In September 2012 I installed Ruby 1.9.3 and spent some time tweaking, and as of version 1.1.1 and later I have permitted use of RubyFrontier under Ruby 1.9.3.
+If the Ruby 1.9.3 tweaks worry you, stick with Ruby 1.8.7 and use commit 611d787958.

+In February 2013 Ruby 2.0.0 was released.
+RubyFrontier appears to work well under Ruby 2.0.0.

+In December 2013 I installed Mavericks (OS X 10.9), which force-updates you to Ruby 2.0.0.
+At that point, it seemed easiest to give TextMate 2 a try.
+RubyFrontier was now running fine under Mavericks and TextMate 2.

+In January 2020 I was able to run on various systems up through Catalina with TextMate 2 and Ruby 2.6.3.
+I no longer support TextMate 1.
+Some TextMate features, such as CocoaDialog, no longer work, and I have replaced them in RubyFrontier's code with `osascript` dialogs (sorry about that, but it seems the simplest reliable alternative).

+When I say that RubyFrontier is working, I mean that:

 1. All tests pass.
 You could argue that the tests are a little weak and don't hit certain edge cases or go very deep into the page/site-building mechanism, and that's true enough.
 But it's something.
 And...

 2. All my own sites build correctly.

-Therefore I now permit use of RubyFrontier under Ruby 1.9.3.
-As of this point (version 1.1.1 and later) I am quite confident about this feature.
-If you do encounter an issue, please [report][] it.
-If the Ruby 1.9.3 tweaks worry you, stick with Ruby 1.8.7 and use commit 611d787958, but in my opinion the current version is better, under both Ruby 1.8.7 and Ruby 1.9.3.

-In February 2013 Ruby 2.0.0 was released.
-RubyFrontier appears to work well under Ruby 2.0.0.
-Again, if there's a problem, please [report][] it.

-In December 2013 I installed Mavericks (OS X 10.9), which force-updates you to Ruby 2.0.0.
-At that point, it seemed easiest to give TextMate 2 a try.
-RubyFrontier appears to run fine under Mavericks and TextMate 2!
-The proof is the same as above: all tests pass, and my own sites build correctly.
-Please let me know of any issues you encounter.

 INSTALLATION